 "Date","Description","Amount","Transfers" "13-06-2018","ABC DEF, and 123","1.23","Account 2"

 As you can see, it is not required to include both sides of the transfer – MoneyWiz will import this transaction as a transfer from Account 2 to the main account and automatically create the other side of the transfer in the main account.
-However, if your file contains both sides of the transfer, MoneyWiz will recognise them as such too.
+However, if your file contains both sides of the transfer, MoneyWiz will recognize them as such too.
 The direction of the transfer depends on the amount sign.

 For transactions that are not transfers, the cell in this column should simply be empty: